 Due to my sensitivities, I like to clean my house with natural products.
 Some, I will admit are store bought, & some are homemade using Baking Soda, Sea Salt, White Vinegar, Castile Soap, Olive Oil, & of course, Essential Oils.

 I’ve been using some form of natural cleaners since the 1970’s… I know, I’m dating myself.
 Our neighbor, Mr. R, was a gentleman hippie, & a passionate environmentalist.
-He really inspired my mother, and she had us shopping at the health food store, recycling bottles, washing & flattening pet food cans long before it was an everyday thing to do.
+He really inspired my mother, and she had us shopping at the health food store, composting, recycling bottles, washing & flattening pet food cans long before it was an everyday thing to do.
 I also grew up using Baking Soda, Borax & White Vinegar as cleaning products, so what I am doing now has kind of evolved from that.

 Being an aromatherapist, my 1st thought is always what blend to use for the chore at hand.
 For most cleaning, especially kitchen & bathroom counters, floors & fixtures, I like to make an all-purpose spray cleaner.